openstack-archive/fuel-web/docs/develop/sequence.rst

     Puppet -> Puppet: applies $role
     Puppet --> MC: done
     MC --> Astute: deploy is done
-    Astute --> Naily: deploy is done
-    Naily --> Nailgun: deploy is done
+    Astute --> Nailgun: deploy is done
     Nailgun --> WebUser: deploy is done

-Once deploy and provisioning messages are accepted by Naily, provisioining method is called in Astute.
+Once deploy and provisioning messages are accepted by Astute, provisioning method is called.
 Provisioning part creates system in Cobbler and calls reboot over Cobbler.
 Then Astute uses `MCollective direct addressing mode
 <http://www.devco.net/archives/2012/06/19/mcollective-direct-addressing-mode.ph
 p>`_
 to check if all required nodes are available, include puppet agent on them.
 If some nodes are not yet ready, Astute waits for a few seconds and tries to request again.
 When nodes are booted in target OS, Astute uses upload_file MCollective plugin to push data to a special file */etc/astute.yaml* on the target system.
 Data include role and all other variables needed for deployment.
 Then, Astute calls puppetd MCollective plugin to start deployment.
 Puppet is started on nodes.

 Accordingly, puppet agent starts its run.
 Modules contain facter extension, which runs before deployment.
 Extension reads data from */etc/astute.yaml* placed by mcollective, and extends Facter data with it as a single fact, which is then parsed by *parseyaml* function to create *$::fuel_settings* data structure.
 This structure contains all variables as a single hash and supports embedding of other rich structures such as nodes hash or arrays.
 Case structure in running class chooses appropriate class to import,